-The full training algorithm for the averaged perceptron is shown in Algorithm 3.6.
+The full training algorithm for the averaged perceptron is shown in Algorithm 4.6.
 Some of the notation is changed from the original perceptron: namely, vector operations are written as vector operations, and the activation computation is folded into the error checking.

-It is probably not immediately apparent from Algorithm 3.6 that the computation unfolding is precisely the calculation of the averaged weights and bias.
+It is probably not immediately apparent from Algorithm 4.6 that the computation unfolding is precisely the calculation of the averaged weights and bias.
 The most natural implementation would be to keep track of an averaged weight vector u.
 At the end of every example, you would increase $u \leftarrow u + w$ (and similarly for the bias).
 However, such an implementation would require that you updated the averaged vector on every example, rather than just on the examples that were incorrectly classified!
 Since we hope that eventually the perceptron learns to do a good job, we would hope that it will not make updates on every example.
 So, ideally, you would like to only update the averaged weight vector when the actual weight vector changes.
-The slightly clever computation in Algorithm 3.6 achieves this.
+The slightly clever computation in Algorithm 4.6 achieves this.

-The averaged perceptron is almost always better than the per-

-By writing out the computation of the averaged weights from Eq (??) as a telescoping sum, derive the computation from Algorithm 3.6. ceptron, in the sense that it generalizes better to test data.
+The averaged perceptron is almost always better than the perceptron, in the sense that it generalizes better to test data.
 However, that does not free you from having to do early stopping.
 It will, eventually, overfit.
-Figure 3.11 shows the performance of the vanilla perceptron and the averaged perceptron on the same data set, with both training and test performance.
-As you can see, the averaged perceptron does generalize better.
-But it also does begin to overfit eventually.

-3.7 Limitations of the Perceptron
+4.7 Limitations of the Perceptron

 Although the perceptron is very useful, it is fundamentally limited in a way that neither decision trees nor KNN are.
-Its limitation is that its decision boundaries can only be linear.
+Its limitation is that By writing out the computation of the averaged weights from Eq (4.18) as a telescoping sum, derive the computation from Algorithm 4.6. its decision boundaries can only be linear.
 The classic way of showing this limitation is through the XOR problem (XOR = exclusive or).
-The XOR problem is shown graphically in Figure 3.12.
+The XOR problem is shown graphically in Figure 4.12.
 It consists of four data points, each at a corner of the unit square.
 The labels for these points are the same, along the diagonals.
 You can try, but you will not be able to find a linear decision boundary that perfectly separates these data points.